caglaSen1/AdventureGame/Explanations/README.md

 A text-based adventure game made in Java.

 ## Purpose Of The Game
-Collecting items at battle locations, fighting various obstacles while doing so.
+Collecting all items at battle locations, fighting various obstacles while doing so.

+## What can the player do:
+- The player first chooses a character by looking at their attributes such as health, damage power, how much money they have and etc.
+- Travel between locations with that character.
+- Fights monsters where he/she goes to collect items.
+- May die while fighting.
+- Can go to the store and buy items for battles.
+- Can go to the safe house and restored his health.
+- If he/she collects all the items, wins the game.

 ### CHARACTERS